exiledscholar/exiledscholar/README.md

 meowfu
 <br>
-featured on <a href="https://github.com/fan-town">fan-town</a> as dotties biggest fan!!
+WAS featured on og <a href="https://github.com/exiledscholar">fan-town</a> as dotties biggest fan!!  ---- I DONT KNOW WHAT HAPPENED TO FAN-TOWN?
+Plsno
 <br>
 <br>
 <a href="https://rentry.co/webttorepaws